PIYUSH-01/PitchPerfect-iOS/README.md

 # PitchPerfect-iOS

-- Description: It is a fun iOS application which transforms the voice recorded by the user to various characters like chipmunk, Darth Vader etc by changing the recorder voice's pitch and rate.
+- Description: It is a fun iOS mobile application which transforms the voice recorded by the user to various characters like chipmunk, Darth Vader etc by changing the recorder voice's pitch and rate.

 - Frameworks used:
   - UIKit
   - AVFoundation

-- Detailed description:
+- Detailed description of the application:
   - In this app we have added various functionalities like we are moving between the view controllers with the help of NAVIGATION CONTROLLER.
   - And also we are using the AVFoundation framework to basically work with the sounds like:
     - Recording the sounds